Nash Codes for Noisy Channels: Introduction

 \subsection{Outline of the paper}

 Section~\ref{s-model} describes our model and characterizes the Nash equilibrium condition.
-For channels with any number of symbols, Section~\ref{s-recopt} gives an example that some codes may not be Nash codes, shows that receiver-optimal codes are, and discusses the relation to potential functions.
-In Section~\ref{s-bin}, we consider binary codes, and state the main Theorem~\ref{t-bin}, which is proved in the Appendix.
-It requires the condition of ``monotonic'' decoding when ties occur, for example in a fixed order among the states as when they have generic priors.
+For channels with any number of symbols, Section~\ref{s-examples} gives examples that some codes may not be Nash codes.
+Section~\ref{s-recopt} shows that receiver-optimal codes are Nash, and discusses the relation to potential functions.
+In Section~\ref{s-bin}, we consider binary codes, where we first demonstrate that tie-breaking needs to be ``monotonic'' when ties occur in order for Nash equilibrium to hold for every code.
+In Section~\ref{s-insy} we show the main Theorem~\ref{t-bin} that every monotonically decoded binary code is Nash.
+This holds in fact not just for binary codes but for any ``input symmetric'' channels with any number of symbols where the probability of receiving a symbol incorrectly does not depend on the channel input.
+The proof also shows that the property of a channel that every code is Nash, which we call ``Nash-stability'', extends to any product of channels (see Section~\ref{s-stable}) with independent errors.
+The product channel assumes independent error probabilities, but the codewords are still arbitrary combinations of inputs for such products.
+(If the error probabilities are not independent, then the channel has to be considered with $n$-tuples as input and output symbols where in general only Theorem~\ref{t-opt} about receiver-optimal codes applies.)
+A natural monotonic decoding rule is to break ties according to a fixed order among the states, as when they have generic priors.
 In Section~\ref{s-mon} it is shown that this is in fact the only general deterministic monotonic tie-breaking rule.